KrakenOverlord/bitcoin_bootstrap_web/README.md

 - what happens with a candidates votes when a candidate unregisters?
 - disable login link after pressed
 - success stories list after fully funded

-Want to help fund a bitcoin developer but not sure who to help?
-Unless you are actively involved in Bitcoin development, it can be hard to figure out who is doing good work and deserves financial support.
-Who better to know who is doing good work and needs help than actual Bitcoin developers?

 **Create the App**